Can-Bin/twitter_clone/README.md

-# In this project i will build out a UI/UX
+# In this project i will build out a Twitter Clone Project